 - Physical Trauma: Sometimes the tooth will be too badly broken to be repaired with a crown or another kind of restoration.

 - Crowded Mouth: If your teeth are tooth big and crowded together, an extraction might be necessary before you can have orthodontic work done.

 - Wisdom Teeth: Most of the time, there’s not enough room for wisdom teeth to safely erupt, leading to all kinds of oral health problems.

 - Gum Disease: If gum disease has loosened your teeth, we may have no choice but to perform an extraction.

 What is the Extraction Process?

-We can use a local anesthetic or nitrous oxide sedation to keep you calm during the extraction process; this will also make the surgery virtually pain free.
+We can use a local anesthetic and nitrous oxide sedation to keep you calm during the extraction process; this will make the surgery virtually pain free.

 For simple extractions, which are performed on fully erupted teeth, an elevator will be used to loosen the tooth in question, and forceps will be used to remove it.
 For impacted teeth, surgery is required; we’ll make an incision in the gums and remove small amounts of bone until we can access the tooth.
-We’ll gently rock the tooth back and forth with the forceps to loosen it from the jaw.
 Sometimes, a particularly hard-to-remove tooth will need to be taken out in pieces.